Author Archive

 Jennifer Hlad

-Jennifer Hlad is senior news editor at Defense One and lives in Kailua, Hawaii.
+Jennifer Hlad is managing editor at Defense One and lives in Kailua, Hawaii.
 Hlad was a Stars and Stripes reporter at the Pentagon and West Coast bureau chief in California before traveling with her Marine Corps husband to posts in Manama and Okinawa, all the while working a mix of assignments with Air Force Magazine, the Daily Beast, Military Times and other publications.
 She is a graduate of the University of Georgia, and holds a master’s degree in journalism from the Philip Merrill College of Journalism at the University of Maryland.
+Contact her on Signal at jhlad.25.

 Policy